exathan11/tasks-rest-api/README.md

 # Tasks REST API

-A simple API that I made to explore how basic concepts can be converted, following the latest FastAPI recommendations.
+A simple API that I made to explore how basic concepts can be implemented while leveraging FastAPI's best practices.